House Flipper is getting pets, because why not

 I've never played House Flipper and probably never will, but I am nevertheless glad that it's getting pets.
 Actual House Flipper fans are happy too: in the YouTube comments for the trailer below, many people are writing "finally," as if it was always inevitable that a game about renovating houses would get pets.
 Someone even suggested raccoons would be a good animal to include.
 Others want the pets to be able to help with the renovations.

-They'll have to wait a while though, because the release date v.
+They'll have to wait a while though, because the release date is TBC.